qalle2/nes-disasm/README.md

 * Use my [cdl-summary](https://github.com/qalle2/cdl-summary) to extract more info from CDL files.

 ## To do
-* print immediate operand of AND/EOR/ORA in binary
 * automatically print CLC followed by ADC as a macro; same for SEC and SBC
 * allow more anonymous labels (e.g. allow an anonymous forward jump to cross an anonymous backward jump and vice versa)
 * better support for CDL files (e.g. print "indirectly accessed" in comments)